-“On the Upper East Side, it’s like nothing happened,” a friend tells me.
+“On the Upper East Side, it’s like nothing happened,” Andrea tells me.
 Post-Sandy, it’s a different story downtown.
 Electricity is power.
 So is WiFi.
 The power lines are the new bread lines.
 At NYU, across the street from Washington Square Park, folks gather to charge their iPhones, smart phones, cell phones, laptops, Google tablets, and iPads.
 Simple cell phones charge quickly.
-Smart phones and iPhones can take up to four hours.
+Smartphones can take up to four hours.
 This is my new day job, charging my Samsung Galaxy so that it has enough power to last the night.

 Every day we camp out around the extension cords and electrical outlets at Bobst Library, to share news and NYU guest passwords.

-I first walked up to NYU on Tuesday afternoon, looking for my son, who is a freshman there.
-Cell phone service was down.
-There were no ingoing or outgoing calls.
-Texts turned up hours after they’re originally sent.
+When I first walk up to NYU, it’s a Tuesday afternoon.
+I am looking for my son, who is a freshman.
+Cell phone service is down.
+There are no ingoing or outgoing calls.
+Texts turn up hours after being sent.
 Standing in the lobby of my son’s dorm, I ask to see him.

 Nearly 3 hours later, my son gets my texts and joins me.
 He’s upset because nobody told him I was downstairs.
 We’re both thinking the same thing: if lower Manhattan had been plunged into darkness and chaos, that might have been my last opportunity to see my son or move him to safety.